Wholesale pricing – How do you get it right?

 But there still is a difference between wholesale and retail bulk discounts.
 The difference is that while wholesale discounts are continuing and for all products, the retail discounts are typically only for selected products and as part of a sale.

 Negotiation is customary in wholesale.
-Wholesale customers are making recurring purchases from the same wholesaler, and as such, are expecting to negotiate prices and terms.
+Wholesale customers are making recurring purchases from the same vendor, and as such, are expecting to negotiate prices and terms.

 These negotiations will often revolve around prices, discount levels, and payment terms.
 But some customers might also demand product exclusivity, meaning, for example, that they are the only retailer in a region that is allowed to buy and resell certain products.